Last Updated on December 9, 2022 by Paul Guzman

 Where to place these plants?

-Plant them in flowering beds along the border wall or in the middle with other shorter-type plants.
+Plant them in flower beds along the border wall or in the middle with other shorter-type plants.
 They will bloom from early spring until it gets really hot.
 You can also use them in containers plant them in the middle of the pot and use shorter trailing plants for a great effect.

 Geraniums are good companion plants.